How to Wash Sheets and Bedding the Right Way

 The short answer

-Sheets collect what you leave behind nightly — sweat, body oils, and skin — which is why they need washing weekly and why they need it warmer than your clothes.
-Warm to hot water (within the care label) with a normal detergent dose handles the biology; anything cooler mostly rearranges it.
+Sheets collect what you leave behind nightly (sweat, body oils, and skin), which is why they need washing weekly.
+Check the care label first: many cotton sheets tolerate warm or hot water well, but the temperature a specific sheet set can actually handle depends on its exact fabric, finish, and construction, not just the material name.
+A normal detergent dose and a full cycle clean effectively at whatever temperature your label allows, including cooler settings when that's what it recommends.
 Wash sheets as their own load: they need room to move, and they tangle everything else into a knotted mass.
-Skip fabric softener — it coats fibers, reduces breathability, and builds up into that not-quite-clean smell.
+Skip fabric softener: it coats fibers, reduces breathability, and builds up into that not-quite-clean smell.
 Dry fully and completely.
 Slightly-damp sheets folded into a closet are the origin story of musty linen.

 Before you start